grig-koksharov/blog/_posts/2020-1-11-How-Journaling-Changes-Your-Life.md

 ## What is journaling

 So journaling is the process of recording your experiences and thoughts on personal topics.
 There are no strict rules what exactly journal should consist of.
-It's kind of art where you yourself define how your journal will look and what it will be about.
-Your journal can be either a simple notebook or audio files.
+It's kind of art where you yourself define what your journal will look like and what it will be about.
+Your journal can be either a simple notebook or audio files or in any formant you prefer.
 You can even draw pictures instead of writing.
 You can do it daily or weekly, or whenever you like.
-Although I'd separate journaling from personal planning where you are focused on tracking your goals.
-Instead, the feature of journaling is your personal insights.
-Let me describe my journal for example.
+You can have your personal insights as well as your goals in your journal.
+However, in this post, I'll focus on journaling your experiences and thoughts instead of planning.
+I think planning deserves a separate discussion.
+Okay, so let me describe my journal for example so you get a better understanding what it's all about.

 ## My journal